-FR-IQA obtains quality assessment results by determining the difference between the distorted image and the reference image.
+FR-IQA estimates perceptual quality by comparing a distorted image with its pristine reference.
 In previous studies, this difference was usually regarded as a measure of the distance between these images.
 As shown in Figure~\ref{2}, deep network-based FR-IQA models often employ deep learning for feature decomposition and score pooling.
 These FR-IQA models typically extract feature maps from both distorted and reference images, and compute their differences to derive quality scores.
 Deep network-based FR-IQA methods can be categorized into end-to-end deep learning models (training-dependent) and training-free models.
 Although these methods have achieved great success in the field of FR-IQA, several limitations remain. \textbf{Training-dependent} methods~\cite{ding2020image, chen2024topiq, liao2025image} rely on large-scale labeled IQA data.
-However, due to the high subjectivity of human perception, obtaining reliable ground truth typically necessitates a large panel of human observers to conduct exhaustive scoring or ranking (e.g., MOS).
+However, due to the high subjectivity of human perception, obtaining reliable ground truth typically necessitates a large panel of human observers to conduct exhaustive scoring or ranking (e.g., Mean Opinion Score (MOS)).
 Consequently, this heavy reliance restricts their scalability and applicability, particularly in data-scarce or emerging domains (e.g., infrared or screen-content images).
-Moreover, \textbf{training-free}~\cite{DSD,shen2025image,DeepJSD,DeepDC} methods typically leverage pre-trained models (e.g., VGG~\cite{simonyan2014very}, EfficientNet~\cite{tan2019efficientnet}) trained on ImageNet to extract feature maps from both reference and distorted images.
-They then compute the distance between these maps to derive the quality scores.
+Moreover, \textbf{training-free} methods~\cite{DSD,shen2025image,DeepJSD,DeepDC} typically leverage pretrained models (e.g., VGG~\cite{simonyan2014very}, EfficientNet~\cite{tan2019efficientnet}) trained on ImageNet to extract feature maps from both reference and distorted images.
+Then, they compute the distance between these maps to derive the quality scores.
 However, these methods cannot be readily adapted to specific datasets, leading to severe performance drops in some scenarios.
 For instance, DBIQA~\cite{liao2025image} demonstrated that DeepWSD~\cite{liao2022deepwsd} only achieves excellent performance in limited scenarios.
 Therefore, it is essential to develop an FR-IQA method that does not rely on subjective quality annotations and can be efficiently adapted to specific datasets.
-In this work, we propose a method based on causal disentanglement representation learning that can be efficiently adapted to diverse scenarios (e.g., image enhancement or radiographic imaging) without the need for costly Mean Opinion Score (MOS) annotations.
+In this work, we propose a method inspired by causal disentanglement representation learning that can be efficiently adapted to diverse scenarios (e.g., image enhancement or radiographic imaging) without the need for costly MOS annotations.